 I have always been infatuated with Orchids and using rare Orchids in my designs has become part of the signature style of Neill Strain Floral Couture.
 For IWD I have selected two very rare Orchids, the ‘Sunanda Lilac Starlight’ Vanda Orchid from Ansu, and the ‘Baby Purple’ Phalaenopsis Orchid from Walter Grootscholten, both exemplary growers in Holland.
 For this year’s IWD theme, I felt it is important to include something really special, new Orchid varieties that will take us into a sustainable future.

 Since the 1990s Ansu is the sole producer of the rare Vanda Orchids in Europe.
 Covering 6 hectares of glasshouses, the company has a strict environmental protocol with minimal use of energy derived from their own solar panels, maximal recirculation of water and minimal use of chemicals.
 They have grown from two Vanda varieties (bright pink and purple) to over 100 during the past 30 years.
-Creating new varieties can take up to 25 years and an important part of the procedure is to find out how the public will react to the new flowers.
+Creating new varieties can take up to 25 years and an important part of the procedure is to find out if the public will like the new flower varieties.

 Thanks to the exceptional relationship we have with Ansu, they send us their new varieties to test on our clients so we can then give them valuable feedback that is essential for their selection process.
 At our Belgravia boutique and our concession at Harrods, every week we have exclusive varieties for our clients to enjoy.
 The ‘Sunanda Lilac Starlight’ Vanda is a new variety, not commercially available yet, but we really love the colour and spot patterns and to have it in our IWD bouquet is a great privilege.

 Rare Orchid varieties on display at Neill Strain Floral Couture in Belgravia